Why accountability breaks down in technology teams

 The hidden costs of unclear ownership

 When accountability is vague, leaders pay in ways that are easy to miss at first.
+The organization does not stop moving.
+It becomes slower, noisier, and harder to trust.

 - Decisions require more meetings.